 World War II took six years off Tony’s sporting career.
 The war saw him become a Spitfire pilot with 4 Squadron South African Air Force, 103109V Captain TA Harris being shot down off northern Italy on 20 February 1945 and spending the rest of the war as a POW.
 When shot down he survived in a dinghy for seven days before being rescued, his main recall at the time being the many sharks circling his fragile craft!
 He was released on 15 May 1945 and was still on the SAAF Officers Reserve in 1968.

 Tony Harris, one of South Africa’s greatest sportsmen ever, died in Plettenberg Bay on 7 March 1993, leaving a wife and three children to mourn his passing.

-Pictured is Tony Harris in Springbok rugby and cricket as well as his POW photograph.
+Pictured is Tony Harris in Springbok rugby and cricket gear.